MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-vat-group.md

 11. When you have specified the various fields, choose **Next**, then enter the user credentials that were provided by the GST/HST group representative.
 12. Choose the GST/HST report configuration that you use to report GST/HST to authorities in your country.

   For example, in the United Kingdom, the GST/HST report configuration would be set up to report GST/HST to HMRC.
-The GST Group Management extension copies this setup, but replaces the submission codeunit with one that supports submission to the GST/HST group representative rather than the tax authorities.
+The GST Group Management extension copies this setup, but replaces the submission codeunit with one that supports submission to the GST group representative rather than the tax authorities.
 The codeunit is provided by Microsoft.
 When done, choose **Next**.

-## <a name="using-the-vat-group-management-features"></a>Using the GST/HST Group Management Features
+## <a name="using-the-vat-group-management-features"></a>Using the GST Group Management Features

 GST/HST group members use the standard processes to prepare GST returns.
 The only difference is to choose the **VATGROUP** report version, which submits the GST return to the GST/HST group representative rather than the authorities.
 For more information, see [About the GST/HST Return report](finance-how-report-vat.md#about-the-vat-return-report).